LIer catches record-setting fish off Florida Keys

 Timothy Blasko of Cutchogue was spearfishing in the Atlantic Ocean last week when he says he encountered "the Godzilla of lionfish."

-A Long Island fisherman visiting South Florida reeled in a surprise with a record-setting lionfish off the coast of the Florida Keys.
+A Long Island fisherman visiting South Florida caught a record-setting lionfish off the coast of the Florida Keys.

-Timothy Blasko of Cutchogue was diving and spearfishing Aug.
+Timothy Blasko, 37, of Cutchogue, was diving and spearfishing Aug.
 6 off the Tennessee Reef in the Atlantic Ocean when he spotted a lionfish.
-Blasko said he had been instructed to capture as many lionfish as possible and went for it with his spear.
+Florida officials have encouraged visitors and fisherman to capture the invasive species, so Blasko said he went for it with his spear.

-“I knew he was big because he was facing me but it wasn't until he turned sideways that I realized he was the Godzilla of lionfish,” Blasko said in a Facebook message.
+“I knew he was big because he was facing me but it wasn't until he turned sideways that I realized he was the Godzilla of lionfish,” Blasko, a correction officer, said in a Facebook message.

-Blasko said he’s gone on more than 100 dives in the area with the Forever Young Charter Co., owned by a friend.
-Still, he’d never caught a lionfish quite so large.
+“I see a ton of lionfish on my Florida dives,” Blasko said.
+“Most measure about 10 inches long."

+Blasko said he was looking for grouper and snapper, but lionfish had become common in the area.
+About five or six times a year, he and his friend Tony Young, 28, who owns Forever Young Charter Co., dive in the Keys and they always pick up a few lionfish.

+Blasko said it was so large he had trouble fitting it into a special device called a Zookeeper, a clear plastic case for storing fish.

+"We all thought the same thing, that this could be a new record," Blasko said.
+"We have some really nice lionfish in the cooler too and they looked like babies in comparison."

-Blasko and his friends decided to take the fish to the Florida Fish and Wildlife Research Institute’s office in Marathon, Florida, for official measurements.
+Blasko and Young took the fish to the Florida Fish and Wildlife Research Institute’s office in Marathon, Florida, for official measurements.
 Researchers there confirmed the fish was about 18 inches long and weighed 3.10 pounds, a state record for heaviest lionfish speared in Atlantic waters.
+Blasko said he was required to freeze and keep the fish for 60 days and then he planned to donate it to a research organization.

 Officials also maintain state records for longest lionfish, lionfish caught in the Gulf of Mexico, lionfish caught with hook and line and a youth lionfish division.
 The heaviest lionfish caught in the gulf weighed 3.38 pounds and was speared on April 6.